Project Heads

 Related Pictures

 Fig. 1.
-Schematics: Contour integrations in the complex eigenvalue plane.
-The contours (dashed lines) encircling resonance frequencies (red crosses) allow to determine the corresponding modal fields, the outer contour (solid line) allows for evaluating the background contribution to the modal expansion of the field caused by the emitter at a real frequency.
+Schematics: Contour integrations in the complex frequency plane.
+The contours (dashed lines) encircling resonance frequencies (red crosses) allow to determine the corresponding modal fields.
+The outer contour (solid line) allows for evaluating the background contribution to the modal expansion of the field caused by the emitter at a real frequency.